Jump to content

 These and other measures inadmissibly interfered with several fundamental rights, in particular the right to informational self-determination, the fundamental right to guarantee the integrity and confidentiality of information technology systems (the so-called "computer fundamental right"), the secrecy of telecommunications, the inviolability of the home and the right to effective legal protection.

-WHO FILED THE CONSTITUTIONAL COMPLAINT IN 2017?
+CONSEQUENCES OF THE CONSTITUTIONAL COMPLAINT

 Grundrechte verteidigen.